shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Yeah, but you’re not a fish.
 And what happened to your nose?”

-Ersatzica wiped some blood of her nose.
-“Oh I just sniffed something sharp.”
+Ersatzica wiped some blood off her nose.
+“Oh, I just sniffed something sharp.”

 “Sis?”